Zafrullah Chowdhury: Gonoshasthaya Kendra

-National Drug Policy
+National drug policy

-Dr. Chowdhury gained prominence by being the driving force in formulating the Bangladesh National Drug Policy in 1982.
-Before that, 4,000 commercial drugs were available in the market, mostly manufactured by the multi-national companies or imported from abroad.
-Most of the drugs were out of reach for majority of the people.
+Chowdhury gained prominence by being the driving force in formulating the Bangladesh National Drug Policy in 1982.
+Before that, 4,000 commercial drugs were available in the market, mostly manufactured by multinational companies or imported from abroad.
+Most of the drugs were out of reach for the majority of the people.
 Some of these drugs were unnecessary and even dangerous whereas the most essential 150 remained in short supply.

 National drug policy changed all that.
-Following WHO guidelines for the developing countries, the policy restricted manufacturing and import of number of drugs to 225.
-It emphasised manufacturing of generic drugs and manufacturing them locally.
+Following WHO guidelines for the developing countries, the policy restricted the manufacturing and import of the number of drugs to 225.
+It emphasised the manufacturing of generic drugs and manufacturing them locally.
 The result has been the wider availability of drugs at drastically reduced prices.
-And today, Bangladesh has turned into a drug exporting country.
+And today, Bangladesh has turned into a drug-exporting country.

+An analysis of the health sector of Bangladesh, which he was involved in 1987 and wrote along with Major General M.R.
+Choudhury (AFIP) as chairman and Dr. Yunus (Grameen Bank), was never published because of political reasons.
+However, it was highly appreciated by WHO.

 Controversy

-In 2015, the International Crimes Tribunal, which was set up to try perpetrators of war crimes committed during the Bangladesh Liberation War in 1971, charged Zafrullah Chowdhury on charge of contempt of court and sentenced him to "one hour" of 'confinement in the dock inside the courtroom" and fined him 5000 taka.
+In 2015, the International Crimes Tribunal, which was set up to try perpetrators of war crimes committed during the Bangladesh Liberation War in 1971, charged Chowdhury on charge of contempt of court and sentenced him to "one hour" of 'confinement in the dock inside the courtroom" and fined him 5000 taka.
 The court found him guilty of contempt of court for his statement expressing concern over British journalist David Bergman's conviction.
-This came as a surprise to many as being a freedom fighter, he was one of the vocal supporters of the controversial tribunal.
+This came as a surprise to the public as being a freedom fighter, he was one of the vocal supporters of the controversial tribunal.

+Illness and death

+Chowdhury suffered from kidney disease, septicaemia and liver problems after he was infected by COVID-19.

+Despite doctors stating he was responding to treatment, Chowdhury died hours later on 11 April 2023, at the age of 81.